 In the image above, we have highlighted the Coffee planogram by Days of Supply

 There are a lot of retailers who have not invested in planograms yet

-It is worth mentioning that retailers won’t simply hand this level of responsibility to you - instead you would need to convince the retailer that in allowing you to make this level of contribution it would be beneficial for the overall performance of the category.
+It is worth mentioning that retailers won’t simply hand this level of responsibility to you - instead, you would need to convince the retailer that allowing you to make this level of contribution would be beneficial for the overall performance of the category.
 Convincing retailers that don’t have any space planning in place is much easier than you might think.